Masker-Li/ChemSelML/ReadMe.md

 **Optimization of the molecular structure of reaction precursors (heterocyclic substrates and radicals) and calculation of their quantitative property data**

   1. Use quantum chemical software, such as Gaussian 09 or Gaussian 16, to obtain optimized structures at the level of ***B3LYP/6-311+G(2d, p).***
-  2. Rearrange the output file of the optimization calculation into a single point calculation input file and place it in a **directory A (for example: ./Example/part_1/Sub/Ar)**. ***Calculation method, functional and basis set*** can be written arbitrarily, and subsequent scripts will automatically correct them.
+  2. Perform single point energy calculation based on the optimized structures and place it in a **directory A (for example: ./Example/part_1/Sub/Ar)**. ***Calculation method, functional and basis set*** will be automatically corrected by the following scripts.
     - Tips:
       - In order to use the scripts for the property calculations, it is recommended that the input files are named in the following format.